 Over the years, I have appeared on many television and radio shows, including ABC’s “Nightline,” CBS’s “Face the Nation,” NBC’s “Today,” and CNN’s “Larry King Live.”
 I have also been a guest speaker at Harvard’s Kennedy School of Government, the University of Pennsylvania, the University of Connecticut, and the Catholic University of America.

 Raised in the Church of Christ, I was received into the Orthodox Church in 1990 and was ordained a deacon in 2007.
-I have been very happily married for nearly 30 years and have three grown children, all of whom are faithful Orthodox Christians.
+I have been very happily married for 30 years and have three grown children, all of whom are faithful Orthodox Christians.

 This is my personal blog.
 The views expressed here by me are mine and not necessarily the views of any organization to which I am affiliated.
 The information I provide is on an as-is basis.
 I make no representations as to accuracy, completeness, currency, suitability, or validity of any information on this blog and will not be liable for any errors, omissions, or delays in this information or any losses, injuries, or damages arising from its use.
 Readers are encouraged to read carefully and critically, always keeping in mind the source of what they read.